Eye Allergies?

 - Purchase HEPA Filters for your air conditioner.

-- Antihistamines and decongestants can also help, but be aware that they can also dry out your eyes.
-If you have high blood pressure consult your physician.
+- Antihistamines and decongestants can also help but can dry out your eyes.
+If you have high blood pressure, consult your physician.

 Allergists can prescribe medications that could be more effective